← All Resources

 1. Inaudible Command Injection (Ultrasonic & “Dolphin” Attacks)

-Ultrasonic carriers hide spoken commands above 20 kHz, yet microphone non-linearity demodulates them.
+Ultrasonic carriers hide spoken commands above 20 kHz, yet the microphone non-linearity demodulates them.
 Silent clips embedded in ads, TV audio, or Zoom calls can unlock doors or place orders; proof-of-concepts succeeded from 25 ft with 0.77-second payloads.

 Key details